 Cerkiew i monaster Zaśnięcia Najświętszej Marii Panny w Warszawie, Greek Catholic church on Miodowa Street, Warsaw, Poland.

-Basilian monks arrived in Warsaw in 1721 from Suprasl Monastery, and King Augustus III granted them land on Miodowa Street for their settlement.
-After World War II, it became the sole legally operating Basilian monastery across Central and Eastern Europe.
+Basilian monks came to Warsaw in 1721 from Suprasl Monastery, and King Augustus III gave them land on Miodowa Street to establish their community.
+After World War II, this became the only Basilian monastery in Central and Eastern Europe allowed to operate legally.

 The community of curious travelers